Why study a foundation programme

 What foundation students at the University of St Andrews have in common is that they were successful in their own country’s school system.

-English Language Teaching aims to select students who will be successful not only on their foundation programme, but also when they progress onto a degree programme at the University or at other institutions.
+The International Education Institute aims to select students who will be successful not only on their foundation programme, but also when they progress onto a degree programme at the University or at other institutions.

 DRA accommodates almost 900 students, offers a community atmosphere and a strong student support system with a warden and a team of assistant wardens responsible for student welfare and conduct within DRA.